DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/UploadInfo/bytesUploaded.md

 ---
 ---
 ##### shortDescription
-The count of bytes that is already uploaded to the server.
+The number of bytes that is uploaded to the server.

 ---